GuildWorks/titech-2023/docs/Bubble2/Bubble2-en.md

 #### <Advanced>

-Make display settings.
+Configure display settings.
-- Change the Age label to `Age (as Dog/Cat)` so that it is easy to understand that it includes the age of dogs and cats
+- Change the Age label to `Age(as Dog/Cat)` to make it easier to understand that it includes the age of dogs and cats.
-- Enter `(` after what was originally entered in the Age text content
+- Enter `(` after the content of the Age text originally entered.
 - Insert `Expression A`>`'s value` with `insert dynamic data`
-- type `)`
+- Enter `)`

 ![bg right w:500](images/2021-11-20-05-34-15.png)